Schottky-Invariant $p$-Adic Diffusion Operators: Spectrum

 for $\beta\in\Gamma$, because, since $\omega$ is $\Gamma$-invariant, $\beta B$ also does not contain any zeros of $\omega$, and a similar reasoning as in the proof of Lemma \ref{localHaar} can be used.
 This also explains why the constant factor $C_{\beta B}$ exists in the first place.

 Now, $\beta'$ does not have any zeros or poles in $B$, because the zeros and poles of $\beta'$ are zeros or poles of $\omega$.
 But $B$ is away from the zeros of $\omega$, and $\omega$ is a regular differential form, i.e.\ has no poles.
-Hence, $\absolute{\beta'}$ is readily seen to be constant on $B$.
-From the $\Gamma$-invariance of $\omega$, it follows that this constant equals to one:
+Hence, $\absolute{\beta'}$ is readily seen to be locally constant on $B$.
+From the $\Gamma$-invariance of $\omega$, it follows that this is actually constant equalling to one, because